 - Complete your End Point Assessment.

-The Commitment Statement is intended to be used at, and to inform the regular tripartite reviews between the training provider, employer and apprentice, that take place during the lifetime of the apprenticeship.
+The Training Plan (A) is intended to be used at, and to inform the regular progress reviews between the training provider, employer and apprentice, that take place during the lifetime of the apprenticeship.

-The Commitment Statement will be signed by both the employer and the apprentice.
-A copy of your signed Commitment Statement will be filed within your learner files, should you need to access it.
-A full list of the roles and responsibilities can be located in Section 2 of the Commitment Statement.
+The Training Plan (A) will be signed by both the employer and the apprentice.
+A copy of your signed Training Plan (A) will be filed within your learner files, should you need to access it.
+A full list of the roles and responsibilities can be located in Section 2 of the Training Plan (A).

 Once you are ‘on-programme’, you will follow your programme timetable of learning.
 Training is delivered as blended learning and you will be set assessment deadlines, which will be graded on their outcome and formally recorded through a regular meetings called 'assessment boards'.
 Apprentices can access their assignments and course content using Brightspace, a Virtual Learning Environment.